8th Patient Centricity & Collaboration World Congress 2026 Europe

 • Real-world data and patient-reported outcomes presents the power and the potential to redesign healthcare

-• Innovative approaches for direct-to-patient assume significant importance for driving patient-centricity
+• Innovative approaches for direct-to-patient assume significant importance for driving patient-centricity Technologies that enhance the patient-centricity in pharma

 Moderator: